3.7 Trigonometric Scales

 For angles less than about 5.7\(^\circ\), the sine and the tangent of such small angles are virtually identical.
 If the angles are expressed in radians, then \(\sin x\) \(\approx\) \(\tan x\) \(\approx x\).
 So a third scale – called ST – is sometimes found on slide rules for use with small angles.
 To three significant digits, \(\sin 0.573^\circ\) = \(\tan 0.573^\circ\) = 0.010.
 So, the ST scale has angles from about half a degree up to about 5.7 degrees, and the numbers on the D scale will need to be interpreted as between 0.01 and 0.1.
 The graph below shows how close the two values of sine and tangent are for small angles.

 On some of the older slide rules, and on many “beginner’s” rules, the appropriate scales of degrees were placed on the back of the slide.
 On some models, by lining up the “degree” number on a line within a small window on the back of the rule the sine and tangent of that angle appears on the front of the rule, usually read off of the C scale at the end of the A or D scale.
-Some of the older models as well as some of the “beginner’s” rules also expect the values to be read from the A scale; when this is the case, then the entire range of \(\sin x\) from 0.01 to 1 is on the A scale, and thus interpreting a third digit is often hard.
+Some of the older models as well as some of the “beginner’s” rules also expect the values to be read from the A scale; when this is the case, then the entire range of \(\sin x\) from 0.01 to 1 is on the A scale.
+While interpreting a third digit is often hard when the trig scales are tied to the A scale, it allows for straightforward use of the trig scales in calculations being performed using A/B.

 Now if the S and T scales are on the back, the slide could be removed from the stock and re-inserted with the S and T scales facing the front of the rule, making it easier to read directly or to use directly in a calculation.
 Such juggling became unnecessary with the invention of “duplex” slide rules, which had a double-sided cursor and coordinated hairlines so that the scales on one side were aligned with the scales on the other side.
-It was common for the S and T scales to be on the slide; hence, rather than just “reading off” the values of the trig functions, one can immediately multiply or divide these values in calculations.
+It was common for the S and T scales to be on the slide; hence, rather than just “reading off” the values of the trig functions, one can immediately multiply or divide these values in calculations in conjunction with values on the C and D scales.

 Up to now we have been talking about sines and tangents of angles.
 To find the cosine of an angle \(x\) between 0 and \(90^\circ\) (0 to \(\pi/2\) radians), \(\cos x\) = \(\sin(90^\circ-x)\) = \(\sin(\pi/2-x)\).
 Also, \(\cos x = \sin x/\tan x\) – an operation that can be performed rather straightforwardly.
 As an example, suppose we wanted the cosine of 38 degrees.
 If that’s all we need, we can look up the sine of 90 - 38 = 52 degrees, which is 0.788; this is the cosine of 38 degrees.
 Another approach would be to use the slide rule as follows: